 So, let’s see what is the short bottom line here.
 Copy, which contains useful data but is poorly presented, will not work.
 Copy, which is visually presented in amazing way but shows the lack in meaning and purpose, will not work.
 Keep the balance to make everything go round properly.
 Make meaning and appearance support each other and both aspects will get more powerful in terms of usability.

 Stages when copywriting is involved in design process

 According to everything above mentioned, there are some stages of design process when professional copywriter can become a great help in the process:

-— creating copy presenting user personas and use cases – done by professional copywriter on the basis of information obtained from user research, they can be more efficient as the text will get concentrated and can be more efficient, especially in terms of teamwork;
+— creating copy presenting user personas and use cases: done by a professional writer on the basis of information obtained from user research, these types of texts can be more efficient, concentrated and concise, which is vital especially in terms of teamwork;

 — creating copy for intro-screens, tutorials and tooltips;